The Shared Interest office will be closed for Christmas from 3pm on Monday 23 December, and will re open at 9am on Thursday 2 January.

 What does the regulation part mean?
 It means that this is a legal requirement.
 Penalties for non-compliance will be laid down under national law.
 In due course, the intention is for breaches of the EUDR to lead to criminal penalties, which may include: fines and confiscation of the covered products.

-However, it remains unclear if this revision to the EUDR can be appropriately discussed and implemented prior to the original date.
-If not, the original date for enforcement will take place: 30 December 2024 for large and medium sized companies and June 2025 for micro and small companies.
+The original commencement date for enforcement of the EUDR was 30th December 2024 for large and medium sized companies and June 2025 for micro and small companies.

 EUDR Timeline